plerpsandplerps/AnnouncerBot/README.md

 ## Locations
 - Every location has a location specific action
 - You can travel from any location to the Crossroads (/traveltocrossroads)
-- You can only travel from the Crossroads to any other location (/travelto)
+- You can only travel to locations other than the Crossroads, from the Crossroads (/travelto)

 ### Crossroads
 - /exchange